honeypieio/rosshudson.co.uk/content/posts/imaginary-landscapes.md

 The music it creates isn't of any value on its own - it's not really meant to be directly listened to at all, rather passively consumed.

-For best results play at low volume on headphones or external loudspeakers and add context.
+For best results play at low volume on headphones or external loudspeakers and **add some context**.
 Leave it on in the background while you’re doing something else, while on the train, while reading a book, having a conversation.

 ---